I love to use dry shampoo to freshen up my mane after a long flight so that I can hit the ground running wherever I land.

 My favorite dry shampoos

-OK, so now that my disclaimer is out of the way, I’ll be nice and let you know which dry shampoos I like.
+OK, so now that my disclaimer is out of the way, here are the dry shampoos that have worked best for my hair.

 - Amika Perk Up dry shampoo